azmu0520/js-savollari/README.md

 ## Q. **_What is the difference between == and === operators?_**

 JavaScript provides both strict(===, !==) and type-converting(==, !=) equality comparison.
-The strict operators takes type of variable in consideration, while non-strict operators make type correction/conversion based upon values of variables.
+The strict operators takes type of variable in consideration, while non-strict operators make type correction/conversion based upon values of o'zgaruvchilar.
 The strict operators follow the below conditions for different types,

 1. Two strings are strictly equal when they have the same sequence of characters, same length, and same characters in corresponding positions.
 2. Two numbers are strictly equal when they are numerically equal. i.e, Having the same number value.